patchedsoul/stellar/README.md

 # <a name="Running"></a>__Running__

-Run Stellar requires activating your virtual environment and starting the light weight server that comes prepacked with django.
+Run Stellar requires activating your virtual environment and starting the light weight server that comes prepackaged with django.
 Creating a virtual environment like we did above isn't required but it is recommended.
 A typical startup routine may look like the following...